 In an era of specialization, Sewanee upholds the broad-based ideals of liberal education as a surer means to success.
 At the University of the South, the adherence to outstanding liberal arts education and enduring traditions of honor, community, and respect have transformed many generations of students, and have earned the abiding loyalty and support of alumni who are enjoying lives of integrity, leadership, and service.

 The University is located atop the Cumberland Plateau between Nashville and Chattanooga, Tennessee.
 Sewanee’s physical environment, which includes the 13,000–acre Domain (as the campus and surrounding area is known), provides a remarkable academic and recreational resource, and an unparalleled place in which to study and reflect.
 It invites students to engage in both a multitude of outdoor activities and careful study of the natural environment.

 As the University celebrated the 150th anniversary of its founding in 2007–2008, it looked back on a rich history and forward to new opportunities for the next generations.
 “The essence of Sewanee is consistent from generation to generation,” said Vice Chancellor emeritus Joel Cunningham.
 “We are a university dedicated to liberal education, to time-honored traditions, and to our commitment to serve our students and this nation.
 We have been successful in advancing our mission, and I believe we have the resources and the will to ensure that Sewanee’s best years are still to come.”

-The Department of German and German Studies at The University of the South seeks a 1-year Visiting Assistant Professor to begin August 2017.
+The Department of Politics at The University of the South seeks applications for a tenure-track position in American politics to begin August 2018.